chronopostpt/pickup-prestashop/readme.md

 Installation procedure
 -----------------------------------------------
-1) Copy the extracted folder to your modules folder inside Prestashop main folder
+1) Copy the extracted "pickme_chronopost" folder
+to your modules folder inside Prestashop main folder

 2) Make sure the webserver has read/write privileges to this folder